 WHY WE LIKE IT: We love the excellent print quality that this printer delivers for cardstock photos, and we also love the fact that it supports borderless photograph printing.

 The Epson PictureMate PM-400 Wireless Printer is made explicitly for high-resolution photo printing.
 But that does not mean that it is a slow color printer like its competing models in its range, far from it.
-It prints out cardstock-based high-resolution borderless images within 36 seconds without slowing down, and it doesn’t even use much ink in order to make the colors in the picture pop.
+It prints out cardstock-based high-resolution borderless images within 36 seconds without slowing down, and it doesn’t even use much ink to make the picture’s colors pop.
 However, the lack of a high-volume rear feeder really hurts this printer badly.

 It has WiFi direct built-in.
-As a result, you can even take this printer to places without internet connectivity and connect your camera or smartphones/tablets directly to it in order to print out lossless photos.
+As a result, you can even take this printer to places without internet connectivity and connect your camera or smartphone/tablet directly to it in order to print out lossless photos.
 And it also features a highly portable design for that purpose.
-Its prints are scratch, smudges, fade, and water-resistant for a period of up to 200 years in album storage.
+Its prints are scratch, smudge, fade, and water-resistant for a period of up to 200 years in album storage.

 Epson, formally known as the Seiko Epson Corporation, can trace its origins all the way back to the formation of a company called Daiwa Kogyo, Ltd. in 1942.
 This company was founded to manufacture watch components for a company called Daini Seikosha, which later became known as Seiko Instruments.